mksaraf/kubernetes-lab-tutorial/content/apiserver.md

 The data returned by the API server is no longer just the API object, it is a different object which contains both the type of the change, e.g. created, modified, deleted, as well as the API object itself.
 In this way a client can watch and observe all changes to that object, or set of objects instead of polling at some interval for possible updates, which introduces load and latency.

 ## API Aggregation
+The aggregation layer allows Kubernetes to be extended with additional APIs, beyond what is offered by default.
+It enables installing additional Kubernetes-style APIs in the cluster.
+These can either be pre-built, existing 3rd party solutions, such as a service-catalog, or user-created APIs servers.
+The can either run as pods in the same kubernetes cluster or run as standalone services.

 ## Custom Resources